lisaloudness/Blas/README.md

 |  PORT |    |
 |  SECRET_KEY   |     |

 Actual Enviroment variables not disclosed for security.
-They can be found in my env.py file which has been added to my .gitignore file within my project and therefore is not commited to github.
+They can be found in the env.py file which has been added to .gitignore file within my project and not commited to Github.

 [Back to top](#blas-recipe-website)